Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 \subsection{Vector Spherical Harmonics}

-Since astrometric measurements are defined on the celestial sphere, a natural approach to characterizing vector fields on such manifold is provided by spherical harmonic functions.
-The application of Vector Spherical Harmonics (VSH) \citep{Arfken2005}) to the analysis of vector fields defined on the unit sphere originates from the classical expansion of scalar fields in the basis of spherical harmonic functions $Y_{\ell m}(\alpha, \delta)$:
+Since astrometric measurements are defined on the celestial sphere, a natural approach to characterizing vector fields on such a manifold is provided by spherical harmonic functions.
+The application of VSH \citep{Arfken2005} to the analysis of vector fields defined on the unit sphere originates from the classical expansion of scalar fields in the basis of spherical harmonic functions $Y_{\ell m}(\alpha, \delta)$:

 where the superscripts $E$ and $B$ correspond to the spheroidal (electric-like) and toroidal (magnetic-like) modes, respectively.
 It follows that any vector field $\vec{V} (\alpha, \delta)$ defined on the sphere can be expanded on the VSH basis as